wmliang/pin-tool/README.md

 =========
 A set of my PIN tool

-flowgraph - Draft a flow graph
+flowgraph - Draw a runtime flow graph

-itrace2 - Trace all memory and register access for each user level instruction
+itrace2 - Trace all memory and register access for each instruction